-The best way to discover Northern Ireland is renting a car.
+The best way to discover Northern Ireland is by renting a car.
 It’s way more practical than using public buses or tour companies.
 It gives you freedom and you don’t have to follow a specific schedule like group tours have.

-Dublin is a good starting point, especially for a car pick up.
+Dublin is a good starting point, especially for a car pick-up.
 I recommend renting a car in Dublin, as it’s a good central location.
-You can first drive around Northern Ireland and then continue to the Cliffs of Moher, Cork or Kilkenny Castle, before dropping your car off back in Dublin.
-It’s generally cheaper to pick-up and drop-off a rental car from the same destination, so it’s worth planning accordingly.
+You can first drive around Northern Ireland and then continue to the Cliffs of Moher, Cork, or Kilkenny Castle, before dropping your car off back in Dublin.
+It’s generally cheaper to pick up and drop off a rental car from the same destination, so it’s worth planning accordingly.

 Quick Game Of Thrones Road Trip In Northern Ireland